code0monkey1/clean-architecture-typescript-learn/README.md

 <img src='./pictures/phoneAdapter.jpeg' width="300" height="300"/>

-_Adapters concrete implemantations that are specific to the device being used, that connect to the port to carry on the task on the particular device it's catering to_
+_Adapters are concrete implemantations , that are specific to the device being used.
+They connect to the port to carry on the task on the particular device it's catering to_

 ```typescript
 //MacBook Adapter

 class MacBookCharger implements ChargeDevice{

   charge(device: TDevice ): void {